Back to results

 Accessibility details

 Toilet has a frame for use but can only be said to be partially accessible.
 Baby changing is minimal - mat on floor.
 Breast feeding area can easily be provided as there are rooms onsite.
-Dogs welcome if fully controlled.
+There are different levels of flooring within the church, for example, small single steps up and down.

 Additional information